JeyDotC/Hirudo/src/README.md

 What Goes Here
 --------------

-Welcome to the *src* folder, here goes your applications.
+Welcome to the *src* folder, here go your applications.

 In Hirudo, an *application* is just a folder with two folders inside: